Knowing Bros: Cast

 The program's original cast consisted of Kang Ho-dong, Lee Soo-geun, Seo Jang-hoon, Kim Young-chul, Kim Hee-chul, Hwang Chi-yeul and Kim Se-hwang.
 Min Kyung-hoon was added to the cast formation on the second episode aired on December 12, 2015.
 Hwang Chi-yeul and Kim Se-hwang left the program after the seventh episode, which aired on January 16, 2016.
 Lee Sang-min joined the cast on March 5, 2016.
+Comedian Lee Jin-ho was added as a fixed cast member in episode 304 and he left after episode 454.
+Comedienne Kim Shin-young was added as a regular member on May 9, 2026.